htw-imi-showtime/showtime-website/content/ss24/master/m5-capsearch/_index.md

 {{<image src="logo.png" alt="Logo">}}

 <section>
-In large companies with many employees, finding the optimal project that promotes professional development and perfectly matches individual expectations has always been a challenge.
-Even when a suitable project is found, the traditional emailing back and forth to exchange general information can be time and effort-consuming for both employees and managers.
+In large-scale companies with numerous employees, identifying the ideal project that fosters professional growth and aligns perfectly with individual expectations has consistently posed a challenge.
+Even after discovering a suitable project, the conventional back-and-forth email exchanges for sharing general information can prove time consuming and labor intensive for both employees and managers.
 </section>

 {{<section title="Our Goal">}}
-CapSearch offers an innovative solution to this complexity.
-By digitizing the process, Capsearch streamlines how employees are matched with projects.
-Instead of relying on manual, inefficient methods, Capsearch uses a robust Embedding-based Recommender System that suggests the best job opportunities for each employee.
-This algorithm takes into account various factors such as the employee&#39;s skills and project requirements, ensuring an ideal fit that supports both the employee&#39;s career development and the company&#39;s needs.
+CapSearch offers an innovative solution to this challenge.
+By digitizing the process, Capsearch streamlines how employees are paired with projects.
+Instead of relying on manual, inefficient methods, Capsearch employs a robust Embedding-based Recommender System that suggests the most suitable job opportunities for each employee.
+This algorithm considers factors such as the employee's skills and project requirements, ensuring an ideal match that supports both career development and company’s needs.
 {{</section>}}

 {{<section title="Main Idea">}}
-With CapSearch, employees can quickly and easily find jobs that match their interests and skills.
-This not only increases job satisfaction but also productivity and engagement.
-For managers, Capsearch provides a comprehensive overview of available talents, enabling more strategic project sourcing and better resource management.
+CapSearch empowers employees to swiftly and effortlessly discover jobs that align their interests and skills.
+This not only enhances job satisfaction but also boosts productivity and engagement.
+For project managers, Capsearch offers a comprehensive overview of available talent, enabling more strategic project sourcing and improved resource management.

-By using Capsearch, companies can achieve a better ratio of successful placements, helping to create a more dynamic and motivated workforce.
-This digital transformation simplifies the process of project sourcing, saves time and energy, and ultimately helps employees advance in their careers while contributing to the success of the company.
+By leveraging Capsearch, companies can achieve a higher ratio of successful project assignments, fostering a more dynamic and motivated workforce.
+This digital transformation streamlines the project sourcing process, saving time and energy, while also enabling employees to advance in their careers and contribute to the company’s overall success.
 {{</section>}}

 {{<section title="Process">}}